ringcentral/ringcentral-js-widgets/packages/test-utils/README.md

 # @ringcentral-integration/test-utils

+Test utilities for RingCentral Integration

 ## Usage

-Add `@ringcentral-integration/test-utils` dependency by running the following command in the monorepo root directory.
+Add `@ringcentral-integration/test-utils` to the development dependencies in the specified project.

 And copy the template(CLI tool to be implemented):